7RU7H/Archive/Linux/Linux-Commands/Core-Linux-Commands.md

 man -k keyword! or '^regex$'
 man int_section manual_name

-mkdir		create folder
+mkdir		# create directory
-mkdir -p 	create directory tree
+mkdir -p 	#create directory tree mkdir -p ~/parent-directory/{child-directory-1,child-directory-2,child-directory-3}

-more/less	cat alternative
+more/less	# cat alternative with scroll down

 mv 		move file or folder: mv arg1 arg2, merge or modify a2, a2 can also be a rename! mv * dir	move all files to dir!